South Jordan, Utah: Transportation

 Interstate 15, a twelve-lane freeway, is located on the eastern edge of the city and provides two interchanges inside city limits at 10600 South and 11400 South.
 Bangerter Highway (State Route 154), a six-lane expressway, traverses the center of the city with interchanges at 9800 South, 10400 South and 11400 South.
-The Mountain View Corridor, an eventual ten-lane freeway, is located on the western edge of the Daybreak Community.
+The Mountain View Corridor, an eventual ten-lane freeway, is located in the center of the Daybreak community.

 South Jordan is served by the Utah Transit Authority (UTA) bus system and UTA's TRAX light rail Red Line.
-The Red Line connects the TRAX line running to downtown Salt Lake City and the University of Utah.
-Two TRAX stations, with park and ride lots, are located inside the Daybreak Community.
-The South Jordan Parkway Station is located at approximately 10600 South and has 400 shared park and ride spaces.
-The Daybreak Parkway Station is located at 11400 South and has 600 park and ride spaces.
+The Red Line goes from Daybreak to downtown Salt Lake City and the University of Utah.
+Three TRAX stations, two with park and ride lots, are located inside the Daybreak community.
+The South Jordan Parkway station is located at approximately 10600 South and has 400 shared park and ride spaces.
+The South Jordan Downtown station is located at approximately 11000 South and is in the Downtown Daybreak mixed-used development.
+The Daybreak Parkway station is located at 11400 South and has 600 park and ride spaces.
 Two other stations are located inside West Jordan at the city boundary with South Jordan, the 5600 West Old Bingham Highway Station and the 4800 West Old Bingham Highway Station.
 The travel time between the Daybreak Parkway Station to downtown Salt Lake City is approximately 60 minutes.

 UTA's FrontRunner commuter rail system has a station at South Jordan's eastern edge at 10200 South.
 The FrontRunner extends north to Ogden and south to Provo.

 Infrastructure

 Electric service to South Jordan residents is provided by Rocky Mountain Power.
 Natural gas service is provided by Questar.
 High-speed internet connections are provided by Comcast, Qwest and Google.

 South Jordan city owns the water distribution system.
 Drinking water is provided by Jordan Valley Water Conservancy District.
 Secondary water, a non-potable water used for landscaping, is provided from the canals running through the city.
 South Valley Sewer District operates the sewer system.
 South Jordan City contracts out to Ace Recycling and Disposal for curbside pickup of household garbage and recycling.

-Intermountain Healthcare Riverton Hospital is a 87-bed, full-service hospital in Riverton.
-Steward Jordan Valley Medical Center is a 171-bed, Level 3 trauma center located in West Jordan.
 University of Utah and Veterans Affairs operate large clinics in the city.